Floating Runner: Quest for the 7 Crystals: Gameplay

-Floating Runner: Quest for the 7 Crystals is a game in which the player is either a boy named Lay or a girl gamed Cress, and shooting or stomping on enemies in a 3D environment.
+Floating Runner: Quest for the 7 Crystals is a game in which the player can play either as the boy Lay or the girl Cress, who defeat enemies by shooting or stomping on them, in a 3D environment.

 Reception

-Floating Runner was released in the United States in the fourth quarter of 1996.
+Floating Runner was released in Japan on January 19, 1996 and in the United States in the fourth quarter of 1996.
+In Weekly Famitsu two of the four reviewers said even with in-game guides, it was difficult to navigate and know where you were supposed to go in the game.
+Two other reviews wish there was more to the game, with Hirokazu Hamamura comparing it unfavorably to the similar game Jumping Flash!.
 Joseph Mooney of Game on!
 USA declared Floating Runner "a good 3D platform game" noting good level design, ran at a good frame rate without slowing down and praising the soundtrack as "for the most part fantastic."

 Mooney critiqued the lack of boss battles and that the players only given two camera angles through the game which were both "too vertical which makes it much more difficult to see what's ahead of you and know where you are."

-Next Generation reviewed the PlayStation version of the game, rating it two stars out of five, and stated that "the game's light-hearted tone could appeal to younger gamers, but the difficulty of the later levels really prevents it from working as a children's game.
-Overall, Floating Runner is just like Super Mario 64 or Jumping Flash with the fun and detail removed."
+Next Generation reviewed the game, rating it two stars out of five, and stated that "the game's light-hearted tone could appeal to younger gamers, but the difficulty of the later levels really prevents it from working as a children's game.
+Overall, Floating Runner is just like Super Mario 64 or Jumping Flash! with the fun and detail removed."
 Nick Woods of Allgame gave Floating Runner a two out of five star rating noting that "A shaky mass of perspective problems, repetitive gameplay, poor translation of the story, and a lack of entertainment plague this otherwise promising title."
 Steve McNally of PSX-Pro gave the game a four and a half rating out of a possible ten, describing it as "the worst PSX game I've played to date (although another Japanese import, Robo Pit, is looking like it could easily surpass it in the rubbishness stakes."
-The reviewer compared it unfavorable to Jumping Flash and Super Mario 64 stating it was "nowhere near as good as either of those."
+The reviewer compared it unfavorable to Jumping Flash! and Super Mario 64 stating it was "nowhere near as good as either of those."